Written by 10:33 pm Blog

 When the Most High gave to the nations their inheritance…

 This isn’t a good thing.
 We think of receiving an inheritance as something good.
 But in this case, it’s part of God’s judgment against the nations.
-He disinheried them by giving them what they want.
+He disinherited them by giving them what they want.
 Think of it like this.
 This has parallels to the Prodigal Son.
 I’m going to piece that together better once I’ve walked completely through the verse.
 For the moment, hold that thought.

 When He divided mankind…